 Rising Action in Harry Potter and the Sorcerer’s Stone

 The rising action is long, containing most of the story.
 I also like the term progressive complications for this section of the plot, because the rising action is not one thing, but many things which are all growing more and more complicated over time.

 Let’s take a quick look at Harry Potter and the Sorcerer’s Stone to see how much of the story it can take up:

 - Exposition: In a world with magic, a baby boy has mysteriously overcome Voldemort, the most powerful wizard in the world, losing his parents in the process.
-Professor Dumbledore leaves the baby, Harry Potter, at his uncles and aunts house to be raised, where throughout his childhood, he is bullied by his relatives, including his cousin Dudley.
+Professor Dumbledore leaves the baby, Harry Potter, at his uncle and aunt’s house to be raised, where throughout his childhood, he is bullied by his relatives, including his cousin Dudley.

-- Inciting Incident: Upon turning 11, Harry Potter, begins receiving letters from an unknown source, inviting him to join a boarding school for wizards called Hogwarts.
+- Inciting Incident: Upon turning eleven, Harry Potter begins receiving letters from an unknown source inviting him to join a boarding school for wizards called Hogwarts.

 - Rising Action/Progressive Complications: Harry and the Dursleys flee to a deserted island to escape the letters.
 Hagrid finds them and delivers the letter, leaving with Harry the next morning so he can attend the school.
 They shop for school supplies in Diagon Alley.
 On the way to school he meets new friends and makes enemies.
 When he arrives at Hogwarts, he is sorted into Gryffindor.
 He begins taking classes and orients himself to magic and Hogwarts life.
 He faces off against a troll.
 Other adventures happen, including Christmas, and the discovery that Voldemort is hunting a powerful stone that grants its owner immortality.
 Harry joins the quidditch team and is almost killed during a match, they think by Professor Snape, who they believe is out to get the stone for Voldemort.
 More shenanigans as they track down the stone.